timmers-io/tsb-poc-os4/tsb-mp.md

 zipkin-6bdf758584-ntc55                         0/1     Init:2/3            0          21s
 ```

-We need to make sure the teamsync runs before logging in for the first time.
+After the pods are all running, we need to make sure the teamsync runs before logging in for the first time.
 ```bash
 oc create job -n tsb teamsync-bootstrap --from=cronjob/teamsync